 In addition to the curriculum requirements, students must be able to demonstrate a set of essential functions in order to enroll in clinical practicum and proceed through the program.

-Students must successfully meet the knowledge and skill requirements (KASA) of the Council on Academic Accreditation of the American Speech-Language-Hearing Association for clinical certification in speech-language pathology in order to graduate.
-Please refer to appendix G in the Graduate Practicum Handbook (pdf) to view KASA requirements.
+Students must successfully meet the Standards for the Certificate of Clinical Competence in Speech-Language Pathology established by the Council for Clinical Certification in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association in order to graduate.
+Please refer to the Graduate Practicum Handbook (pdf) to view knowledge and skill requirements.

 Credentials for Illinois State Board of Education and State of Illinois Licensure